Skip to content

 2. Inform data subjects upfront of their right to object to data processing - via privacy notices and in your first communications with them.

 5. Honesty is the best policy - encourage everyone to report any data loss, theft or accidental transfer promptly.
-Cover ups can be costly under GDPR.
+Cover ups can be costly under the GDPR.

 7. Only use 'clean' data lists from approved and trusted data suppliers - make sure any in-house lists you use for direct marketing do not contain the names of anyone registered with the Telephone Preference Services (CTPS/TPS).
 And if you do buy or rent data, verify in writing how the data was collected and permissions acquired - it's your reputation on the line, not theirs.